Discover Sailing Centres

 · Access to nationally recognised programs, courses, materials, and standards.
 These programs are consistent throughout Australia and structured around the sports processes and pathways to maximise the success of customers returning for further courses, joining the sport on an ongoing basis, and being retained.

 · Minimised risk and reduced exposure to liability.
-A Discover Sailing Centre operating within the Yachting Australia Operating Standards and Guidelines and using Yachting Australia qualified Instructors is likely to be a safer environment for both customers and the Instructors themselves.
+A Discover Sailing Centre operating within the Australian Sailing Operating Standards and Guidelines and using qualified Instructors is likely to be a safer environment for both customers and the Instructors themselves.

 · Unambiguous insurance cover.
-As a condition of being accredited, a Club/Centre accredited with Yachting Australia holds current appropriate insurance.
+As a condition of being accredited, an accredited Club/Centre holds current, appropriate insurance.

 · Support by State and Territory Associations in developing and managing programs.
 Every State (and Territory) has someone whose role is to help Clubs/Centres improve their business, whether that be through the Annual Review process or the issue of specific discussions.